esausilva/process-videos-synology/readme.md

 The first step is to copy the original taken timestamp into the "created" and "modified" metadata using the [exiftool](https://exiftool.org/) tool.

-The second step is to transcode known videos taken with HVEC (H.265) encoding to H.264 since Synology Photos cannot play or index videos encoded with HVEC.
-In my case, my Pixel phone takes videos in this format, so the script searches video files with pattern `PXL*.mp4`.
+The second step is to transcode video files taken with HVEC (H.265) encoding to H.264 since Synology Photos cannot play or index videos encoded with HVEC.
 For this step, the script uses [ffmpeg](https://ffmpeg.org/) tool.

 ## Giving Back